Higashi-Kitazawa Station: History

-Station Layout
+Station layout

 The station currently consists of one underground island platform and four tracks.
 Express trains typically utilize the outer (express) tracks, bypassing the station, while local trains usually stop at the station on the inner (local) tracks.

-Track 1 is for trains towards Odawara and Katase-Enoshima, Track 2 for trains towards Shinjuku and the Chiyoda Line.
+Platforms

 Until 2005, the station consisted of two side platforms and four tracks, with the inner two used by non-stop trains.

 Services

-Trains serve this station 0455-0105 every day.
+Trains serve this station from 04:55-01:05 every day.

 Only local trains stop at this station.
 The current off-peak service consists of 6 trains per hour to Shinjuku and 6 trains per hour to Hon-Atsugi.
 Typical journey times are 9 minutes to Shinjuku and 1 hour 20 minutes to Hon-Atsugi (though if passengers change at Shimo-Kitazawa to a Rapid Express, they can reach the latter in as little as 45 minutes).
-There are no direct services to the Chiyoda Line from this station; passengers must instead change at Yoyogi-Uehara.
+There are few direct services to the Chiyoda Line from this station, but usually passengers have to change at Yoyogi-Uehara.